auridian/auridiumdottech/content/join-alpha.md

 - UI/UX suggestions
 - Performance feedback
 - Use case examples
+- Basically: whatever the hell you want.
+Try to break it.
+Please.
+And then tell me what you broke and we'll fix it.

 Ready to join?
 Fill out the form above and we'll be in touch soon!